-As we mentioned above, Rhode Island Reds are pretty docile and laid back.
+As we mentioned above, the Rhode Island Red chicken is pretty docile and laid back.
 They are one of the more friendly breeds of chickens out there.
 They make great backyard chickens because they integrate well with young kids and pets.

-How can you tell if a Rhode Island Red is a rooster?
+How can you tell if a Rhode Island Red chicken is a rooster?

-The obvious sign is that roosters are larger in size.
+The obvious sign is that the Rhode Island Red rooster is larger in size than the Rhode Island hen.
 They also usually have larger combs, wattles, and more impressive feathers.
 These are the quickest ways to tell if you have a hen or a roo.

 How many eggs do Rhode Island Reds lay a day?